fsmn/plantsale/readme.rst

 Friends School Plant Sale Back Office
 ###################

 Built in `CodeIgniter 3.0.x <http://www.codeigniter.com/docs>`_, this tool is designed to help with managing orders, text copy, and plant varieties for a large plant sale fundraiser.
-While customized for a particular plant sale, the logic in use and organization of the site may be helpful for others seeking to do something similar.
+While customized for a particular plant sale, the logic in use and organization of the application may be helpful for others seeking to do something similar.

 *******************